Halimah9922/Halimah9922/README.md

 - ⚡ Fun fact: ...
 -->

- Hi, My name is Halimah and I work remotely as a freelance Data Analyst.
+ Hi, My name is Halimah and I work remotely as a freelance Data Analyst and Data Scientist.

 I hold a Bachelor’s degree in Systems Engineering from the University of Lagos.
 I am Skilled in Excel, SQL, Python, Power BI and Tableau.
 As a freelance data analyst and data scientist, I translate data into valuable and comprehensible insights.
 My goal is to improve results, make the right decisions and save costs.